sy-vendor/game_server/README.md

-# self-learning
-Erlang game_server
+# A Erlang Game Server

-A game server framework in Erlang.
+    A simple game server framework in Erlang.